Still hard to beat the show-stopping finish at La Costa's Champions golf course

 Dick Wilson, the architect who designed the Blue Monster at Doral, brought his best on this venture west.
-Wilson's La Costa course opened in 1961, including the 13-through-18 stretch on the North (there are two courses now, each possessing nine holes from Wilson's original design), and it's more than held up through the years.
+Wilson's La Costa course opened in 1961, including the 13-through-18 stretch on the Champions (there are two courses now, each possessing nine holes from Wilson's original design), and it's more than held up through the years.

 The run begins with a 387-yard, par-4 that makes golfers feel like they're playing in a bread bowl.
 You shoot down from an elevated tee and then up to a raised green on a ridge.
 Trees guard the approach up to the green, but the real round killers are the deep, deep, detailed bunkers that are typical of a Wilson design.

 Wilson's bunkers look almost beautiful with their varied, sloping looks.
 Until you land in one that is.
 Then, you'll quickly realize just how good (or bad) a sand player you really are.
 There's nothing mini or minor about this wedge challenge.

 You'll either love the test or curse the frustration.
 There is little fence sitting when it comes to La Costa Champions' finish.

 "It's a nice course for a single-digit handicapper," Jim Orrcorcutt of Cranbury, N.J. said.

 La Costa Champions does carry a 141 slope rating from the back tees.
 Still, based on handicap ratings, the finish is not considered the most difficult part of the course.
 The money stretch includes the 10th (No. 13), 12th (No. 15), 16th (No. 17) and 18th (No. 16) handicap-rated holes on the course.